translate/translate/docs/commands/pofilter_tests.rst

 checks to ensure that no KDE style comments appear in the translation

-KDE style translator comments appear in PO files as "_: comment\n".
+KDE style translator comments appear in PO files as ``"_: comment\n"``.
 New translators often translate the comment.
 This test tries to identify instances where the comment has been translated.

 .. _pages/toolkit/pofilter_tests#long: